 - Bring your right ear to your right shoulder (see Figure 14).

-Pull your head back to line up your ears with your shoulders.
+- Pull your head back to line up your ears with your shoulders (see Figure 15).
 Hold this position for 3 seconds.

-Brush your teeth and tongue after each meal and at bedtime.
+- Brush your teeth and tongue when you wake up, after each meal, and before you go to bed.

-If you have removable dentures or a dental prosthesis, take it out and clean it each time you clean your mouth.
-Do not sleep with these devices in your mouth.
+- If you have removable dentures or a dental prosthesis, take it out and clean it each time you clean your mouth.
+Don’t sleep with it in your mouth.

 If You Develop Tightness When Opening Your Mouth

-Remember, trismus can occur anytime during, right after, or even years after your treatment.
-The earlier you start treatment for trismus, the easier it will be to restore your jaw function.
-If you notice any tightening in your jaw, call your doctor or nurse right away.
-They can refer you to:
+The earlier you start treatment for trismus, the easier it will be to help your jaw work better.
+If you notice any tightening in your jaw, call your healthcare provider right away.
+They can refer you to a specialist, such as:

-Speech/swallowing specialists and physical therapists.
-They can help you maintain and restore your ability to open your mouth.
+- Speech and swallowing specialists, physical therapists, or both.
+They can help you keep your ability to open your mouth and get back any ability you have lost.
 They use many techniques, such as exercise, stretching, and massage.
 They may also recommend special devices to help you open your mouth.

-Rehabilitation doctors.
+- Rehabilitation doctors.
 They will evaluate how well you can open your mouth.
-They may give you medication for pain or spasms or suggest other treatments to help you.
+They may give you medication for pain or spasms (sudden intense cramping in your muscle), suggest other treatments, or recommend medical devices to help you.